lushcodes/CV/README.md

 From 15 years old, I was the lead singer and bassist in a local band, 'Hardly Heroes'.
 This continued into my college and university years until we parted ways due to new interests, however it was an extremely informative part of my life.
+Organising, booking, travelling, social connections.
+It was an eye opener on how to get things done and how to interect with the public and professionals alike.
 We supported and met several well established bands and artists, including but not limited to:

 - Paul McCartney